meirwah/awesome-incident-response/README.md

 * [TheHive](https://thehive-project.org/) - Scalable 3-in-1 open source and free solution designed to make life easier for SOCs, CSIRTs, CERTs and any information security practitioner dealing with security incidents that need to be investigated and acted upon swiftly.
 * [X-Ways Forensics](http://www.x-ways.net/forensics/) - Forensics tool for Disk cloning and imaging.
 It can be used to find deleted files and disk analysis.
 * [Zentral](https://github.com/zentralopensource/zentral) - Combines osquery's powerful endpoint inventory features with a flexible notification and action framework.
 This enables one to identify and react to changes on OS X and Linux clients.
-* [Kaspersky Threat Intelligence Portal](https://www.kaspersky.com/enterprise-security/threat-intelligence) - A website that provides a knowledge base describing cyber threats, legitimate objects, and their relationships, brought together into a single web service.
-Subscribing to Kaspersky Lab’s Threat Intelligence Portal provides you with a single point of entry to four complementary services: Kaspersky Threat Data Feeds, Threat Intelligence Reporting, Kaspersky Threat Lookup and Kaspersky Research Sandbox, all available in human-readable and machine-readable formats.

 ### Books